chadstewart/you-go-backend-project/README.md

 ### Running the application

-Before attempting to run the project make sure to run the command:

-    chmod +x ./prepare.sh

 Run the above command in the folder of the project which should contain the prepare.sh file.

 Currently there's two commands that can be used to start the project.